Not Batavia Moraine

 Phyllis Carol Olive – Confusing Book of Mormon Map #4

 Her placement of the SEAS in the above map is almost comical.
-Her Sea East is so far east it has no relation to even her Narrow Neck which the Sea East is supposed to border.
+Her Sea East is so far east that it has no relation to even her Narrow Neck, which the Sea East is supposed to border.

 OLIVE’S CONTRADICTORY MAP

-In the above map (of an earlier date) Olive has the Narrow Neck closer to the true location along the west side.
+In the above map (of an earlier date), Olive has the Narrow Neck closer to the true location along the west side.
 Unfortunately, she does not have an INTERNAL MAP void of artistic embellishments.
-Her art presumes to reflect the topography yet in reality it’s a rendering of her view, which contradicts itself.
+Her art is presumed to reflect the topography, yet it renders her view as contradictory.

-Instead, she should produce an Internal Map based on the text so we can see if she understands it and not ignore verses because her interpretation of topographical maps don’t fit.
-Coon, Hamilton and Pearson need to produce their own Internal Maps before embracing Olives physical interpretations (see the H38 Virus page for further reviews of their maps).
+Instead, she should produce an Internal Map based on the text so we can see if she understands it and not ignore verses because her interpretation of topographical maps doesn’t fit.
+Coon, Hamilton, and Pearson need to produce their Internal Maps before embracing Olive’s physical interpretations (see the H38 Virus page for further reviews of their maps).

 MORAINE & ESCARPMENT DEFINED